-Lead generation programs are focused on using technology, analytics, and digital marketing strategies but that doesn’t mean marketers need to toss their creativity and marketing moxy aside.
+Lead generation programs are focused on using technology, analytics, and digital marketing strategies, but that doesn’t mean marketers need to toss their creativity and marketing moxie aside.
 In fact, I encourage you to hold fast to Peter Drucker-inspired core marketing principles so you don’t lose sight of your primary mission: to attract and convert prospects into customers.

 It’s easy to get wooed by the bells and whistles of marketing technology, but it’s important to keep your brand and content at the forefront of your efforts so that your lead gen initiatives resonate with prospects.
 After all, it’s hard to earn consumer loyalty if you don’t engage them effectively.
 So embrace your inner marketing goddess (or god) and don’t let go!